AFRICA • JUNE 24 - JULY 4, 2020

 BOAT CRUISES: Guest activities include a choice of morning and afternoon game drives to explore the Xakanaxa Lagoon and its surrounding channels by hard-bottomed aluminum boat.

 BIRDING EXPERIENCE: Birdlife is prolific and the majestic Fish Eagle and vivid Malachite Kingfisher are frequently seen and even the rare Pel’s Fishing Owl makes an occasional appearance, to the delight of guides and guests alike.

 WHAT WE MAY SEE IN AFRICA

 • The group will meet at the Johannesburg airport at 9:00 am.
 We will fly to Victoria Falls together.

 • On arrival in Johannesburg, the group will be met and assisted with check in for flight to Victoria Falls.

 • Flight Johannesburg to Victoria Falls (excluded)

-• Selected flight (as of this writing) is British Airways BA6285 departs Johannesburg (JNB) at 11:25 AM and arrives in Victoria Falls (VFA) at 1:05 PM
+• Option 2 (as of this writing): British Airways flight BA6285 departs Johannesburg (JNB) at 11:25 AM and arrives in Victoria Falls (VFA) at 1:05 PM

 • On arrival into Victoria Falls, you will be met and transferred to Victoria Falls Hotel.